icdfa/soc-training-program/Module-4/Labs/Week-15-Lab-B-Setting-Up-Flare-VM.md

 # Week 15 Lab B: Setting Up Flare VM for Malware Analysis

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Install and configure Flare VM in a virtualized environment.
+- Understand the purpose of a malware analysis lab.
+- Identify the key tools included in the Flare VM distribution.
+- Create and manage snapshots for safe malware analysis.

 ## 1. Objective

 In this lab, you will set up Flare VM, a Windows-based security distribution designed for malware analysis, penetration testing, and reverse engineering.
 This will provide you with a safe, isolated environment to analyze malicious files.